SAP/code-pal-for-abap/pages/how-to-configure.md

 ### 1. Profile

-> You can see a Profile as a Code Inspector Variant.
+> Profile is similar to a Code Inspector Variant.

 Behavior:
 - If you assign a Profile to your user, it overwrites the Code Inspector Variant;